Montmorency tart cherry

-Montmorency is the most popular sour cherry grown in North America.
+Montmorency is the most popular tart cherry grown in North America.
 Tart cherries like Montmorency have been extensively studied for many positive health benefits, and there is an enormous market around them.
 Perhaps the most common use is for pies, but they're also juiced, and featured in a range of savoury culinary uses.

 Montmorency cherries are tart (and delicious) when eaten out of hand, and have red skin and clear flesh.
 They ripen late July.